Harrisonburg, Virginia — The American South (Mid-Atlantic)

 Erected 2010 by Virginia Civil War Trails and Shenandoah Valley Battlefields Foundation.

 Location.
 38° 26.863′ N, 78° 52.133′ W. Marker is in Harrisonburg, Virginia.
-Marker is on South Main Street (U.S. 11) 0.1 miles north of East Bruce Street, on the right when traveling north.
+It is on South Main Street (U.S. 11) 0.1 miles north of East Bruce Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 174 South Main Street, Harrisonburg VA 22801, United States of America.
 Touch for directions.

-.
-The Harrisonburg Downtown Historic District (within shouting distance of this marker); Bishop Francis Asbury (within shouting distance of this marker); Hardesty-Higgins House (within shouting distance of this marker); Warren-Sipe House (about 400 feet away, measured in a direct line); Charlotte Harris Lynched (about 500 feet away); Court Square & Springhouse (about 500 feet away); The Big Spring (about 600 feet away); In Honor of Charles Watson Wentworth (about 600 feet away).
+Other nearby markers.
+At least 8 other markers are within walking distance of this marker: The Harrisonburg Downtown Historic District (within shouting distance of this marker); Bishop Francis Asbury (within shouting distance of this marker); Hardesty-Higgins House (within shouting distance of this marker); From Home to Hospital (about 400 feet away); The International Mural Project (about 400 feet away); Charlotte Harris Lynched (about 500 feet away); Court Square & Springhouse (about 500 feet away); The Big Spring (about 600 feet away).
 Touch for a list and map of all markers in Harrisonburg.

 More about this marker.
 On the lower left is a "You Are Here" map of downtown Harrisonburg.